Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Heroic Chronicle.md

 **_Menagerie Coast._** The sea and the freewheeling culture of the [[Menagerie Coast]] makes its people favor seafood with bold spices, as well as drinks and salads with powerful fruity flavors.
 Indigenous ingredients have been married with Marquesian and Tal’Dorei recipes, creating a unique and vibrant culinary culture.

-Concordian brewers are known for a potent and sweet brandy called silvertooth, distilled from the starchy palm lily root, and sweetened with fermented pineapple and sugarcane.
+[[Clovis Concord|Concordian]] brewers are known for a potent and sweet brandy called silvertooth, distilled from the starchy palm lily root, and sweetened with fermented pineapple and sugarcane.
 Pirates favor rum, which is cheaper to produce.
 Tropical fruits and pods not used for brewing make luxurious desserts, and are eaten raw, cooked, dried, and baked into breads and cakes.

-**_Western Wynandir._** The austere lifestyle of the [[Dwendalian Empire]] and the dour climate of its territories makes the people of the empire favor hearty dishes made of root vegetables and red meat.
+**_Western Wynandir._** The austere lifestyle of the [[Dwendalian Empire]] and the dour climate of its territories makes the people of the [[Dwendalian Empire|empire]] favor hearty dishes made of root vegetables and red meat.
 Poorer households often eat feet, tongue, ears, and tripe, while the best cuts are reserved for noble tables.
 Imperial cuisine uses few spices, but still contains plenty of flavor from butter and herbs, or from fermentation.

 Heavily fermented and pickled vegetables feature prominently in the cuisine of both rich and poor households alike.
-Wealthy imperial families drink imported wine, but the empire is best known for its potent spirits, distilled from root vegetables and enjoyed by rural folk.
+Wealthy imperial families drink imported wine, but the [[Dwendalian Empire|empire]] is best known for its potent spirits, distilled from root vegetables and enjoyed by rural folk.

 **_Greying Wildlands._** Fresh game and foraged roots and berries are the primary food of the hunters of the [[Greying Wildlands]].
 People who are particularly well connected within the [[Tribes of Shadycreek Run]] also enjoy exotic foods smuggled across the continent by [[the Myriad]].